Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- Miami has one win against the spread, and is 0-3 overall, at home this year.
+- At home this year, Miami has one win against the spread and is 0-3 overall.

-- This season, in three home games, Miami has hit the over twice.
+- This year, in three home games, Miami has hit the over twice.

-- Houston has one win against the spread, and is 0-4 overall, away from home.
+- Away from home, Houston has only one win against the spread and is 0-4 overall.

-- This season, in four away games, Houston has gone over the total once.
+- This year, in four road games, Houston has hit the over once.

 Powered by Data Skrive.